 Mysteriousness and Authenticity of Native American Jewelry

 Native American jewelry is a world of its own.
+It really differs of all other ethnic jewelry.
 A strong sense of individualism and a dose of mysteriousness is what sets it apart from the rest.

 Several Native American tribes were crafted jewelers, most notably Navajo, Zuni, and Hopi, and each of them had their own unique sense of style which evolved from their spirituality, belief system, and cultural identity.
-And the culture of Native Americans is very broad, rich, and immensely interesting.
+And the culture of Native Americans is very broad and immensely rich.